dthtien/data-structures-algorithms/data_structures/readme.md

 ### Methods

     ```ruby
-    # calculate how hight of a tree
+    # calculate how hight a tree is
     def height(tree)
       return 0  if tree.nil?